Tutorial · 8 min read

 April 28, 2026 · 8 min read

 Amazon Simple Email Service (SES) is the cheapest way to send bulk email at scale — $0.10 per 1,000 emails.
-This guide walks you through it end-to-end.
+Mailchimp charges $1,200/month for 280k subscribers.
+SES charges $28.
+This guide walks you through it end-to-end in four steps.

 Step 1: Create an AWS account